codepr/webcrawler-from-scratch/chapter1/messaging.md

 enforcement, a contract that must be fulfilled, the less you have to implement to be compliant the better.

+We've seen how Go best approach to abstractions is to not abstract at all until needed, good news is that, given the inherent pragmatism of the language, we're allowed to break the rules sometimes, according to common sense.<br>
+In this case, we're reasonably sure that for our application we're going to need a simple communication channel that enables two operations:

+* Production
+* Consumption

-For our application it's not strictly required to follow the rule, but for the sake of readability and extensibility for future additions we'll stick to it by adding three generic communication interfaces:
+But for the sake of readability and extensibility for future additions we'll stick to Rob Pike's quote by adding three generic communication interfaces:

 **messaging/queue.go**